amaximus/met_alerts_hu/info.md

 This custom component gathers meteo alerts from met.hu (valid only for Hungary).

 The state of the sensor will be the alert level of most dominant alert.
-The name of the alert with highest alert level will also be added into dedicated attribute.
+The name of the alert with highest alert level will also be added into a dedicated attribute.

 The sensor will also report in attributes the values of all other meteo alerts, if there are any.